constantingleyze/Longstaff-Schwartz-Algorithm-Using-FNN-and-Regression-Approach/README.md

 ### **Important Note**

 The algorithms implemented in this repository assume that **dividends are continuously reinvested**.
-As a result, these methods are **not suitable for pricing American call options** with a **dividend yield** where the dividends are paid out (not reinvested), as they affect the exercise strategy and underlying asset price evolution differently.
-For such cases, alternative models incorporating dividend payouts need to be used.
+As a result, these methods are **not suitable for pricing American call options** and **American put options** with dividends not reinvested.